pompyproductions/odin-eas/README.md

 # odin-eas
 Etch-and-sketch assignment from The Odin Project curriculum.

+## NOTES
+For some reason, gridContainer.childNodes.forEach((item) => ...) does not work as intended.
+When I console.log() it, a "text" object appears.
+Could that be the reason?
+Using querySelectorAll(".grid-cell") as a workaround.

 ## TO-DO
 Add RESET functionality, which would remove .colored from all grid cells and unfreeze.